cisco-ie/stenella/README.md

 > The demo above displays the application receiving a calendar event being created, which is logged to the console in real-time

 ## Features
-Along with listening to a Google calendar, `google-calendar-listener` provides the following features and performs additional heavy work:
+Along with listening to a Google calendar, `stenella` provides the following features and performs additional heavy work:
 - Ability to manually set users to listen
 - An easy to use, and straightforward way to implement observers
 - Re-process any missed events during downtime *(env.TTL)*